Smoke Bomb Safety Guide: How to Use Them Safely

 Cleaning Smoke Pigment

 Most smoke pigment on clothing washes out with a normal machine wash cycle.
 Pre-treat stubborn spots with a stain remover before washing.
-For skin or hair, soap and water is sufficient - the pigment is not permanent and does not require special treatment.
-Hard surfaces (concrete, pavers) may show a faint residue that fades with weather exposure or can be cleaned with water and a scrub brush.
+For skin or hair, soap and water is sufficient — the pigment is not permanent and does not require special treatment.
+Hard surfaces such as concrete and pavers may show a faint residue that fades with weather exposure or can be cleaned with water and a scrub brush.
+For a deeper dive, see do smoke bombs stain clothes?

 Used Canisters